jordanofoster/ntu-obsidian-notes/ISYS20311 - Information Security/Lecture 15 - Legal Proceedings.md

 ## Admissible Evidence

-Evidence must follow a chain of custody; for example, records of everyone who has touched or could have otherwise modified data on that machine after the incident, until the for
+Evidence must follow a chain of custody; for example, records of everyone who has touched or could have otherwise modified data on that machine after the incident, until the forensic image has been taken.

+The easiest way is to stop anyone from touching it.

+Regarding forensic images themselves; are they